camunda-community-hub/micronaut-camunda-platform-7/README.md

 Do you want to contribute to our open source project?
 Please read the [Contribution Guidelines](CONTRIBUTING.md) and [contact us](#contact).

+If you also want to run your External Task Client on Micronaut, have a look at the open source project [micronaut-camunda-external-client](https://github.com/NovatecConsulting/micronaut-camunda-external-client).

 Micronaut + Camunda = :heart:

 [![Release](https://img.shields.io/github/v/release/NovatecConsulting/micronaut-camunda-bpm.svg)](https://github.com/NovatecConsulting/micronaut-camunda-bpm/releases)